Stephanus of Byzantium: Life

 Nothing is known about the life of Stephanus, except that he was a Greek grammarian who was active in Constantinople, and lived after the time of Arcadius and Honorius, and before that of Justinian II.
 Later writers provide no information about him, but they do note that the work was later reduced to an epitome by a certain Hermolaus, who dedicated his epitome to Justinian; whether the first or second emperor of that name is meant is disputed, but it seems probable that Stephanus flourished in Byzantium in the earlier part of the sixth century AD, under Justinian I.

 The Ethnica

-Stephanos' work, originally written in Greek, takes the form of an alphabetical dictionary or encyclopedia of geographical toponymns, ethnonymns etc. It is a vast work, with sometimes hundreds of list entries under each letter of the greek alphabet: Α–Ω.
+Stephanos' work, originally written in Greek, takes the form of an alphabetical dictionary or encyclopedia of toponyms, ethnonyms, and the like.
+It is a vast work, with sometimes hundreds of list entries under each letter of the greek alphabet: Α–Ω.